Drulac/surcouche-remark-grid-table/README.md

 - use `----` as line separator
 - use `====` to separate header from body of table

+tables are extracted from markdown by the plugin

 ## code sample

 ```js